• Skip to primary navigation

 Instructions

 • Preheat the oven to 350F.
-Line a muffin pan with paper muffin cups.
+Grease muffin tin or line with paper muffin cups.
+Whisk together whole-wheat flour, all-purpose flour, baking powder, salt and cinnamon in a medium bowl.

-• In a large bowl, combine the melted butter, brown sugar, sour cream, eggs, and vanilla.
-Whisk to combine thoroughly.
-Stir the diced pears into the wet mixture.
+• In a large mixing bowl, combine brown sugar, slightly cooled butter, sour cream, eggs and vanilla.
+Stir until batter is smooth.
+Fold in diced pears.

-• In a small bowl, combine flours, baking powder, salt and cinnamon and mix until well combined.
-Make a well in the wet mixture and stir in the dry mixture.
-Stir together gently just until combined.
-Be sure to not overwork the batter.
+• Make a well in the center of the wet mixture and gently stir in the dry mixture.
+Stir together just until combined.
+Be sure to not overmix the batter.

-• Fill each muffin cup about ¾ full.
-Bake for 30 minutes until a toothpick inserted into the center of the muffin comes out clean.
-Let cool for 30 minutes before serving.
-Best if enjoyed within 2 days.
+• Scoop batter evenly into prepared muffin pan.
+Top with turbinado or sparking sugar, if desired.
+Bake for 30 minutes in a preheated oven until a toothpick inserted into the center of the muffin comes out clean.

 Tried this recipe?Mention @mytxkitchen or tag #mytxkitchen!